Proconsul: Roman Republic

 In 307 BC, Quintus Fabius Maximus Rullianus, who was consul the previous year, was elected as proconsul to conduct the campaign in Samnium.
 During the Third Samnite War (298–290 BC) the consuls of the previous year, Quintus Fabius Maximus Rullianus and Publius Decius Mus, were given a six-month extension of their authority to carry on the war in Samnium.
 In 291 BC Quintus Fabius Maximus Gurges had his command extended and to carry out mop up operations towards the end of the war.
 He defeated the Pentri, the largest Samnite tribe.

 There were two republican proconsuls who did not previously hold the position of consul.
 During the Second Punic War (218–201 BC) Scipio Africanus volunteered to lead the second Roman expedition against the Carthaginians in Spain.
 He was too young to have been a consul.
 He was made proconsul by a vote of the Popular Assembly.
 When Scipio left Spain after his victory in 205 BC, Lucius Cornelius Lentulus and Lucius Manlius Acidinus were sent as commanders without public office (sine magistratus).
 This was done because Manlius Acidinus had not been a consul before.

 As Rome acquired territory, the need for provincial governors grew.
 The province of Sicily was created in 241 BC, while Corsica and Sardinia was created in 238 BC.
 In 227 BC, two praetors were assigned the administration of these two provinces.
 Two more praetors were added when the provinces of Hispania Citerior and Hispania Ulterior were created in 197 BC.
 After this, no praetors were added even when the number of provinces increased.
 It became customary to extend the authority of consuls and the praetors at the end of their annual terms.
 The provinces were assigned by lot to proconsuls and propraetors.
 The proconsuls were assigned the provinces which contained the larger number of troops.

 Under Lex Sempronia, enacted in 123 BC, the senate determined the allocation of the provinces before the next consular elections.
 In 81 BC, Sulla added two praetors so that the two proconsuls and six propraetors could be assigned to govern the ten provinces Rome ruled at that time.
 Sulla made the governorships annual and required the holder to leave the province within thirty days after the arrival of his successor.

 In 67 BC, Pompey received extraordinary powers and an unprecedented multiyear proconsulship to deal with the problem of piracy.
 The "first triumvirate" of Julius Caesar, Pompey and Crassus also received multiyear proconsulships in 59 BC.
-Marcus Aemilius Lepidus (triumvir) was also granted this power in 38 BC.
+Marcus Aemilius Lepidus was also granted this power in 38 BC.